freysie/filter-ui/README.md

 ## Acknowledgements

-Fuzzy search implementation is based on [FuzzySearch](https://github.com/viktorasl/FuzzySearch) by Viktoras Laukevičius.
+Thanks to [FuzzySearch](https://github.com/viktorasl/FuzzySearch) by Viktoras Laukevičius for fuzzy matching of strings.

 Big thanks goes out to [OEXTokenField](https://github.com/octiplex/OEXTokenField) by Octiplex for ideas on how to customize token fields.